rmux Live Agent Console

 AIFACTORY_RMUX_ENABLED=true

-When the flag is unset, the backend's behavior is byte-for-byte unchanged — the rmux integration shim is a no-op.
+When neither is set, the backend's behavior is byte-for-byte unchanged — the rmux integration shim is a no-op, and the portal hides the Live Console tab.

 Why it's not on by default